Q: What is BRIDGE?

 The rules and guidelines of BRIDGE are designed to ensure its integrity as well as continuing to maintain the synergy between the BRIDGE partners and other BRIDGE implementers.

-- BRIDGE implementers must advise the BRIDGE Office (via the events calendar), as soon as they can legitimately do so, of forthcoming BRIDGE activities.
+- All BRIDGE activities must be approved by the BRIDGE Partners.
+Approval is obtained through the BRIDGE Office.
+Therefore BRIDGE implementers must advise the BRIDGE Office as soon as they can legitimately do so, of forthcoming BRIDGE activities.

 - BRIDGE workshops must be conducted by accredited facilitators.
 The BRIDGE facilitation process has been designed to ensure that facilitators have an adequate understanding of the BRIDGE content and methodologies.
 This is to ensure quality of outcomes and consistency of approach in the delivery of BRIDGE training.

 - Copyright of the BRIDGE materials must be respected.
-In this context, it must be emphasised that the translation of materials does not change the underlying intellectual property rights.
+In this context, it must be emphasised that the translation of materials does not change the underlying intellectual property.